When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The best 4K movies and TV shows – and how to watch them

-Got a 4K telly?
-Then treat your eyes to some eye-popping UHD entertainment.
+Got a 4K TV and a streaming subscription?
+Then treat your eyes to some eye-popping UHD entertainment

-So with no further ado, here are the 40 very best TV shows and movies that are currently available in 4K.
-We’ve even included a direct link to buy or stream each one from Amazon, Netflix or Sky.
+So without any further ado, here are our picks for the 40 best 4K movies and TV shows that are currently available to stream in 4K.
+We’ve even included a direct link to stream each one from Amazon Prime Video, Netflix, Apple TV+ or Disney+.
 You’re welcome!

 Our pick of the best 4K movies and TV shows to watch today